-Starting in August, trainees rotate every 12 months through a series of posts to acquire urological knowledge, skills and experience.
-There are currently 18 NTNs in the region.
+Trainees rotate every 12 months through a series of posts to acquire urological knowledge, skills and experience.
+There are currently 20 NTNs in the region.

-The Training Programme Director (TPD) for the North West Deanery is Ms Lynsey McHugh, based at The Royal Preston Hospital.
+The Training Programme Director (TPD) for the North West Deanery is Mr Euan Green, based at Salford Royal Hospital.
 If you wish to contact the TPD, please click here to send an email

-The hospitals provide both ample core experience, with trainees able to achieve core indicative numbers within DGHs in the first two years, and specialist interests, including tertiary stone surgery, tertiary and quarternary cancer services (penile cancer, renal cell carcinoma with level III-IV IVC tumour thrombus, and retroperitoneal lymph node dissection).
+Trainees have access to the full range of urology subspecialties, with trainees able to achieve core indicative numbers within DGHs in the first two years.
+There is access to specialist interests including tertiary stone surgery, tertiary and quarternary cancer services (penile cancer, renal cell carcinoma with level III-IV IVC tumour thrombus, and retroperitoneal lymph node dissection).

 All new trainees are offered the opportunity to undertake an MSc in Urology with the University of Manchester, in place of their standard regional teaching, paid for directly from their study budget.